pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Please note, using the ``@aggregate`` decorator is equivalent to inheriting from the ``Aggregate`` class.
 It is recommended to inherit from the ``Aggregate`` class rather than using the ``@aggregate`` decorator because then the ``Aggregate`` class definition will be visible to your IDE.
-It's possible to provide a name for the started event class using the class argument ``created_event_name`` as shown in the example below.
+When inheriting from the ``Aggregate`` class, it's possible to provide a name for the created event class using the class argument ``created_event_name`` as shown in the example below.

 .. code:: python